cmdr-nova/cmdr-nova.github.io/webdev/basics/guide3.md

 See how this looks, <a href="/webdev/basics/examples/index5.html" target="_blank">here</a>.

 Pretty cool, right?
+We add links by wrapping a piece of text *that we want to be linked* in an anchor element referencing whatever page or website we want it to navigate to (upon being clicked), and then we tell it what to target.
+In this case, it's "_blank," which will open the link in a new tab.
+If you don't include a "target" element within an anchor tag, the link, once clicked, will simply open *in place of the page* the viewer is currently on.
+In *some cases*, we don't want to do this.

 But ...
 Uh oh, the link doesn't color itself correctly.
 It's clashing with the rest of your website and you can hardly read it!

 Let's fix that.